 Being a part of a sorority or fraternity is a unique experience that will last a lifetime.
 You will make life-long friendships and enjoy a supportive environment away from home.
 Becoming a part of NIU’s Fraternity and Sorority community will provide you with many leadership, scholarship, and community service opportunities.
 Fraternity/Sorority life is one of the best ways to get involved both within the University and within the community.

-Sorority recruitment begins with several recruitment orientation session.
+Sorority recruitment begins with several recruitment orientation sessions.
 Please remember that attendance at one of these orientation sessions is necessary for participation in Formal Recruitment.
-The 2013 Formal Recruitment events take place on Friday, September 20th through Sunday, September 22th, 2013.

 Community, collaboration and teamwork are what the United Greek Council is all about.
 Affectionately called UGC, the organizations come together under this umbrella to support students through programs that enhance the campus and build the Fraternity & Sorority community.
 Students interested in becoming members of a fraternity or a sorority under UGC should attend an informational session for that organization.
 For information on when these informational sessions are, please contact any chapter or chapters that you are interested in.
 Students will receive requirements and recommendations on how to navigate that chapter's intake process.
 So come out and support UGC through one of the organizations' many programs.

 NPHC is composed of nine historically African-American Greek-letter organizations.
 These chapters recruit throughout the year.
 The membership requirements and programs vary by organization so contact the chapter or chapters that you are interested in to learn more about the requirements.
 The process referred to as "membership intake" is highly regulated by the individual national organizations.
 To learn more about joining an NPHC chapter, attend various activities and programs sponsored by the NPHC and individual chapters that take place throughout the academic year.

 Kappa Alpha Psi

 Sigma Lambda Gamma